 I know that many people have real issues with rashes and skin itching, I’ve seen this so many times with some people describing it as severe.
 Clearly when this is the case, a doctor’s intervention is generally required.
-I just happen to note a very recent response from Dr Eugene Woltering (top NET specialist) who indicated the following possibilities:
+I’ve seen the following connections to NETs and skin issues:

 Welcome to Ronny Allan’s Community newsletter for October 2017.
 A very strong end of the month due to massive support for my Halloween themed but very serious and hard-hitting post “Neuroendocrine Tumors – no treats, just tricks”.
 If you’ve not seen it or commented on it, check it out here on the Facebook site.
 I suspect the number of shares will never be beaten (652 in 36 hours).
 31 Oct 2017 is now the biggest number of views on any one day, breaking the previous record set in Jan 2017.
 It also made October 2017 the highest monthly views ever.
 I am so grateful to those who made that happen ♥